Şivekar Sultan

-Şivekar Sultan (شیوه کار سلطان; died 1693) was the seventh Haseki sultan of Sultan Ibrahim I (reign 1640 – 1648) of the Ottoman Empire.
+Şivekar Sultan (شیوه کار سلطان; died 1693) was the seventh Haseki sultan of Sultan Ibrahim (reign 1640 – 1648) of the Ottoman Empire.

 Life

 She was of Armenian descent.
 Her real name was Maria, and she was the daughter of a wealthy Armenian merchant.

 Şivekar Sultan was morbidly obese.
 In 1646, Ibrahim appointed his servants to look for the "fattest woman" in Constantinople.
 Upon this order, they started to search for palace officials and eventually found an Armenian woman in Üsküdar.
 Maria became his consort and he gave her the name Şivekar, meaning "flirty".
 She was then given the title of Seventh Haseki.
 She had a good relation with Cinci Hoca Pasha and later with the Eighth Haseki Hümaşah Sultan.

 She was politically active during Ibrahim's last years.
 Ibrahim soon became mentally ill, and Şivekar helped sooth his tensions.
 She was among the strongest consorts of Ibrahim in the Ottoman Harem's politics.
+In addition, all Damascus revenues were donated to Şivekar Sultan.
 She gave birth to a son, named Şehzade Cihangir, in 1646, who died in infancy.
-In addition, all Damascus revenues were donated to Şivekar Sultan.

-After Ibrahim's deposition in 1648 she moved to the old palace along with other consorts of Ibrahim, Şivekar remarried in 1649 to Ahmed Pasha and left the Old Palace, shortly after the marriage Ahmed died and she remarried to Silahdar Mehmed Pasha, Şivekar died in 1693.
+After Ibrahim's deposition in 1648 she moved to the old palace along with other consorts of Ibrahim. Şivekar remarried in 1649 to Ahmed Pasha and left the Old Palace.
+Shortly after the marriage Ahmed died and she later married Silahdar Mehmed Pasha, Şivekar died in 1693.

 Şivekar Sultan founded some foundations and vakfs in her lifetime.

-Today, she is buried inside the Ibrahim I Mausoleum at Hagia Sophia in Istanbul.
+She is buried inside the Ibrahim I Mausoleum at Hagia Sophia in Istanbul.